 Here are some steps to consider in addition to working with a mold-literate Functional Medicine practitioner:

 1. Test don’t guess.
 Mold is widespread in indoor spaces, and other toxins may play a role as well.
-We suggest testing the body for mold using the Myco-Tox Profile from Great Plains Labs as well as for other toxin exposures.
-Consider the Great Plains Labs Chemical Profile that screens for 172 toxins or other specialized testing recommended by your provider.
+We suggest testing the body for mold using the Myco-Tox Profile from Mosaic Diagnostics (formally Great Plains Labs) as well as for other toxin exposures.
+Consider the GPL Chemical Profile that screens for 172 toxins or other specialized testing recommended by your provider.

 If mold is in the body, it’s time to test the home.
 Also consider that workplaces, vehicles or other indoor places where you spend time could be the source of mold.